hdang09/NetClick/README.md

 Users can view their transaction history through the transaction history feature.
 This feature provides a record of past purchases and upcoming ticket reservations.
 Users can refer to this history to track their movie-related transactions, including subscriptions and ticket reservations.

-### Admin Features (Future plans)
+### Admin Features

 **Movie Management**

-• Admins should beable to add, edit, and delete movies from the application.\
+- Admins should beable to add, edit, and delete movies from the application.
-• Admins should be able to upload trailers and promotional materials for each movie.\
+- Admins should be able to upload trailers and promotional materials for each movie.
-• Admins should be able to set showtimes and update availability for each movie.
+- Admins should be able to set showtimes and update availability for each movie.

 **User Management**

-• Admins should be able to view and manage user accounts, including resetting passwords and deleting accounts if necessary.\
+- Admins should be able to view and manage user accounts, including resetting passwords and deleting accounts if necessary.
-• Admins should be able to view user transaction history and refund purchases if necessary.
+- Admins should be able to view user transaction history and refund purchases if necessary.

 ## 2. Wireframe or screenshots of the system